Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Preliminaries

-In coordinates, one can see that any $X\in\text{Sym}(\pi)$ has the form
+In coordinates, one can see that any $X\in \text{Sym}(\pi )$ has the form

-where $\varphi=(\varphi^{j})=(X\,\lrcorner\,\omega^{j})$ and $f_{i}$ are some differentiable functions.
-Thus, any higher symmetry $\left[X\right]$ can be identified with its vertical (or evolutionary) representative
+where $\varphi =(\varphi ^{j})=(X\,\lrcorner \,\omega _{0}^{j})$ and $a_{i}$ are some differentiable functions.
+Thus, any higher symmetry $\left [X\right ]$ can be identified with its vertical (or evolutionary) representative

-with generating function $\varphi=(\varphi^{a})$.
-Moreover, $\re_{\varphi}\in\text{sym}(\mathcal{E})$ whenever $\re_{\varphi}$ is tangent to $\mathcal{E}^{(\infty)}$, i.e., $\varphi$ satisfies the system of linear differential equations
+with generating function $\varphi =(\varphi ^{a})$.
+Moreover, $\re _{\varphi}\in \text{sym}(\mathcal{E})$ whenever $\re _{\varphi}$ is tangent to $\mathcal{E}^{(\infty )}$, i.e., $\varphi $ satisfies the system of linear differential equations

-For any fixed $\varphi$, this is typically an overdetermined system for $\varphi$ that involves only a finite number of differential consequences of $\mathcal{E}$ and can be explicitly solved by considering its integrability conditions.
+For any $\varphi $ of fixed order, this is typically an overdetermined linear system for $\varphi $ that involves only a finite number of differential consequences of $\mathcal{E}$ and can be explicitly solved by considering its integrability conditions.
+As with the symmetry condition for classical symmetries, the analysis of the linear system t{(\ref{eq:eq_sym})} is generally more feasible if one uses some symbolic manipulation package of the type developed in a computer algebra system like Maple.

-In particular, among the generalized symmetries of $\mathcal{E}$ one has the \textit{classical generalized symmetries}, which are the vertical representatives of infinite prolongations of classical symmetries of $\mathcal{E}$.

-For further details on the theory of classical and generalized symmetries, as well as for examples and explicit computations, see \cite{B_KrV,olver}.
+For further details on the theory of classical and generalised symmetries, as well as for examples and explicit computations, see \cite{B_KrV,olver}.